This 28 March 2014 video is called The American pastor [Scott Lively] who influenced Uganda’s gay penalties.

 We’ve helped stop this bill before, and we can do it again.
 After a massive global outcry last year, Ugandan President Museveni blocked the bill’s progress.
 But political unrest is mounting in Uganda, and religious extremists in Parliament are hoping confusion and violence in the streets will distract the international community from a second push to pass this hate-filled law.
 We can show them that the world is still watching.

 We have no time to lose.
 Let’s get one million voices against Uganda’s horrific anti-gay law in the next 24 hours — we’ll deliver it to Uganda’s leaders and key countries.
-Click here to take action, then forward this email to everyone:

 Being gay in Uganda is already dangerous and terrifying.
 LGBT Ugandans are regularly harassed and beaten, and just last year gay rights activist David Kato (pictured above) was brutally murdered in his own home.
 Now they are threatened by this draconian law which could impose life imprisonment for people convicted of same-sex relations, and the death penalty for “serial offenders”.
 Even NGOs working to prevent the spread of HIV can be imprisoned for “promoting homosexuality” under this hate-filled law.